 - 5. The installer will now start up and try to switch to your system language, if it is set to anything other than English.
-Click Next on both the following welcome screen and license agreement screen. - 6.
-You will be prompted, if you want to add Inkscape to the system PATH.
-This is only worth considering if you want to use Inkscape from the command line or PowerShell, which we won't cover in this guide.
-Otherwise, just click Next.
+Click Next on the following welcome screen. - 6.
+On the Custom Setup screen you can select which features you want to install or not install.
+In most cases the default options should provide all that the user needs, so click Next.